 Twitter's CEO, Jack Dorsey, announced on Twitter that the company would be making more changes to its anti-harassment policies following a boycott of the platform protesting the silencing of women.

-Dorsey shared in a series of 8 tweets that the company has been prioritizing and working toward improvements on its policies for the past two years.
+Dorsey explained in a series of eight tweets that the company has been prioritising and working towards improvements on its policies for the past two years.
 As a result of the day-long boycott, Twitter is reportedly taking "a more aggressive stance" on their rules and their enforcement of them.
-Specifically, the CEO lists unwanted sexual advances, non-consensual nudity, hate symbols, violent groups, and tweets that glorifies violence among the areas they are giving the most attention.
+Specifically, the CEO lists unwanted sexual advances, non-consensual nudity, hate symbols, violent groups and tweets that glorify violence among the areas they are giving the most attention.

 Read These Stories Next: